top of page

 Even if you are an existing Voigtländer user, we urge you to first read our detailed article on Understanding Voigtländer Lenses.
 It is important that you know how the names & designs came about, though they are totally independent of each other, but there is always a pattern that makes understanding the overall philosophy better.

 Whether to choose a classic or a modern or an APO lens is a very difficult question to answer indeed.
-This question baffles mostly those who are looking at our VM-mount catalogue to either use natively on a Leica M body, or even those who swap across different mirrorless bodies using adapters barring a few exceptions in our other mounts where similar curiosity arises.
+This question baffles mostly those who are looking at our VM-mount catalogue to either use natively on a Leica M body, or even those who swap across different mirrorless bodies including Digital Medium Format camera bodies using adapters barring a few exceptions in our other mounts where similar curiosity arises.
 Hopefully, this post can simplify & make decision making a lot easier.

 So no choice is good or bad - a price of the lens is not a measure of its image quality & performance either.
 As we have said it several times, all lenses have their own unique individual characteristics.
 This is what set them apart and this what one must always be looking for in a lens, regardless of its technical prowess.